olivierots/Jenkins-pipeline-ci-cd-maven-docker-compose/README.md

 ## Jenkins_Pipeline project 2019 ##
 ```
 Project description:
+Build a real pipeline using jenkinsfile, CI/CD with jenkins, docker & maven.

-I am going to be using docker, jenkins & maven.
-Jenkins will build a docker image, test it, push it to a
+Jenkins will build a docker image, test it & push it to a registry and finally
-registry and finally deploy it to prod.
+deploy it to prod using maven.
 I will be working with a maven app.

 ```

 ###  Pipeline && Jenkinsfile ###